Hosting and bandwidth provided by WebCentrix.net.

 The early PCI-based models -- the Power Mac G4 350 (PCI) and 400 (PCI) -- do not support an AirPort card.
 All other Power Mac G4 models support at least original AirPort (802.11b) while the "Firewire 800" series -- the Power Mac G4 1.0 (FW 800), 1.25 DP (FW 800), and 1.42 DP (FW 800) -- support AirPort Extreme (802.11b/g).

 Installing or replacing an AirPort module in compatible Power Mac G4 models is quick and straightforward.
-Apple provides step-by-step instructions for the AGP Graphics, Digital Audio/Gigabit Ethernet, and Quicksilver lines, and the process is quite similar regardless of model.
+Apple provides step-by-step instructions for the AGP Graphics, Digital Audio/Gigabit Ethernet, and Quicksilver lines.

 Furthermore, the internal AirPort slot does not support the faster 802.11n standard -- which Apple confusingly also calls "AirPort Extreme" -- at all.